 Poker Tournament Tips

-Always keep learning: Studying and continuing to get better is unbelievably vital to your success.
-The more volume you put in, the better you’ll become.
+- Always keep learning: Studying and continually improving are essential to your success.
+The more you play, the better you’ll get.
 Otherwise, you’ll let everyone else pass you!
-Once you master Texas Hold’em, it’s common to move onto games like Omaha.
+Once you master Texas Hold’em, it’s common to move on to games like Omaha.
 After that, you can learn how to play Short Deck poker and other more complex games!